How To Overcome Food Addiction: Eating For Strength

 Emotional eating

-If consuming food only occurs when one is sad, overwhelmed, or stressed, it indicates that food is used to numb or cope, rather than consumed for health or survival.
+If consuming food only occurs when one is sad, overwhelmed, or stressed, it indicates that food may be used to numb or cope, rather than consumed for health or survival.
 In addition, if you eat when you're not hungry to soothe yourself from emotional distress, you might be partaking in a compulsion.

 Shame after eating

 Eating is not a shameful, embarrassing, or inappropriate event; it is normal, natural, and necessary.
-If eating is accompanied by shame or embarrassment, and it feels impossible to stop eating, you might be living with food addiction or an eating disorder.
+If eating is accompanied by shame or embarrassment, and it seems impossible to stop eating, you might be living with food addiction or an eating disorder.

 Getty/Halfpoint Images